tangentsoft/libtabula/README-examples.txt

         examples\vstudio\wforms.vcproj: The same thing, only written in C++/CLI and using Windows Forms.
 Please follow the instructions in README-Visual-C++.txt before trying to
             build and run this example.
-The Libtabula++ library build settings must be modified and the library rebuilt first.
+The Libtabula library build settings must be modified and the library rebuilt first.

-    Although these examples show use of Libtabula++ in a GUI rather than command line program, that's not the main point of these examples.
+    Although these examples show use of Libtabula in a GUI rather than command line program, that's not the main point of these examples.
     What we're really showing here is how to deal with Unicode.
     The Libtabula server prefers the UTF-8 encoding for Unicode, which